mozilla/bigquery-etl/bigquery_etl/data_governance/classification/README.md

 ./bqetl data_governance classify moz-fx-data-shared-prod.telemetry_derived
 ```

+`profile` runs the data governance profiler over the targets it is given.
-The `profile`, `lineage`, and `probes` steps run the data governance metadata jobs
+`lineage` and `probes` then run their metadata jobs over the whole `--date`
-against the dataset being classified.
-Their outputs serve as classification inputs.
+partition the profiler wrote.
+All three outputs serve as classification
+inputs.

 For each classified column, `classify` builds a prompt, makes one model call, and records the predicted label, confidence, reasoning, and the inputs it was given.
 Sample values are sanitized with DLP before being sent to the model.